tomrndom/osf-website/src/pages/about/board/index.md

     title: Gold Representative
   - company: 'VEXXHOST, Inc.'
     description: >-
-      <p>Over the past 10 years, I’m happy to have watched the hosting industry
-      transform  and be part of the transformation process as it evolved from traditional physical hardware to  cloud-native infrastructure, powered by OpenStack.
+      Over the past 10 years, I’m happy to have watched the hosting industry transform  and be part of the transformation process as it evolved from traditional physical hardware to  cloud-native infrastructure, powered by OpenStack.
 Since the creation of VEXXHOST, I have had  the chance to work